Houston donors gather in honor of scholarships and philanthropy

 Houston student-athletes show their appreciation by calling donors in four-night event.

 Jeramiah Dickey joined the University of Houston Athletics Department of Intercollegiate Athletics in May 2010 as associate athletics director for development.
-In the Spring of 2014, Dickey was promoted to senior associate athletics director for external relations, overseeing all of the department's external units, which set records for fundraising and ticket sales under his leadership.
+In the Spring of 2014, Dickey was promoted to senior associate athletics director for external relations.
+Dickey was named Deputy Athletics Director on May 22, 2015.